CodemateLtd/FlutterMates/README.md

 [The article, slides and how this came to be, is here.](https://codemate.com/considering-flutter/)

-A sample app for our internal company talk about Flutter.
+A sample app for our internal company talk about Flutter(Dart).

 The end result looks a little something like this: